 Road construction and maintenance activities were consistent with legislative requirements.
 New road construction consisted of roads built within cutblocks (in-block roads) and short sections of haul roads.

 Auditors found that roads were generally well constructed and maintained.
-BLSW installed drainage structures to maintain natural drainage patterns.
+639881 BC installed drainage structures to maintain natural drainage patterns.
+No roads were deactivated and no bridges were constructed or maintained during the audit period.